bobdenotter/many-eyes-of-making/Session recap/Divine Blood.md

 "Whatever is going on with me, is not important.
 What's important is getting to Sharn, figuring out what's up with the Eyes and finding this guy who can help is figure out what we're dealing with" Galen says, Rydia promptly slapping him.
 "Let's consider those things of equal importance, shall we?" she says.

 Beck says he wants to hold on to the coin, as it's one of their very few leads.
 He adds they can put it in the doorknob.
 "I know it sounds like a bad idea right now, but if in the future we can somehow use the coin to get to the lady, it might be useful" he adds, Rydia and Petr agreeing that they can give Drogo a fake coin.
-Beck puts the coin away inside some fabric and then they all sift through their pockets, eventually finding a Karrnathy coin that Galen puts some blood on.
+Beck puts the coin away inside some fabric and then they all sift through their pockets, eventually finding a Karrnathi coin that Galen puts some blood on.

 To be sure, Beck casts Dispel Magic on Galen's blood.
 As he does, a blue cloud of ectoplasm rises from the blood.
 With all that discussed and taken care of, they all get ready for bed.